vholer/nitenichiryu/index.md

 There are few standard rooms already booked.
 If you are interested, please contact hotel with note: "Workshop HNIR 2016".

-This accommodation has to be confirmed till the end of the *January 2016*.

 ### Other

 There are other options in Letovice, Boskovice, Býkovice, Brno.